Waidthaler/xapi/README.md

-# xapi - Sane Web APIs v0.0.2
+# xpapi - Sane Web APIs v0.0.2

-The xapi module presents an easy-to-use, simple, and powerful micro-framework for building web APIs on top of Restify.
+The xpapi module presents an easy-to-use, simple, and powerful micro-framework for building web APIs on top of Restify.
 It is purely for APIs and has no UI functionality.
 It is also moderately opinionated, providing for a minimalist flow built around JSON and POST requests.
 It is also capable of generating